griquelme/tidyms2/docs/guides/sample.rst

 High level API
 --------------

-The high level API uses is based on the TidyMS data model.
-The general idea is that sample transformations are defined in a data pipeline, comprised by multiple operators that are applied one at a time to the sample data.
-We'll illustrate data processing using individual operators first, and then we show how to apply multiple operators using a pipeline.
-It is highly recommended to read the:ref:`architecture overview guide <overview>` as it presents a high level yet complete view of sample data processing using pipelines and operators.
+The high level API is based on the TidyMS data model.
+The general idea is that sample transformations are defined in a data pipeline, which is comprised by a sequence of operators.
+Operators are applied one at a time to sample data.
+We will illustrate data processing using individual operators first, and then we show how to apply multiple operators using a pipeline.

 The first thing to do to process sample data through a pipeline is to create a sample data storage.
-We will use the :py:class`tidyms.storage.OnMemorySampleStorage` class for this:
+The sample storage is a container class that store ROIs and features extracted from raw data.
+We will use the :py:class:`~tidyms2.storage.OnMemorySampleStorage` class for this:

 .. code-block:: python